keptn/keptn.github.io/content/docs/develop/how_to/manage/project/index.md

 ## Create a project

+In Keptn, a project is a structure that allows organizing your services.
-To create a project, first describe its stages in a `shipyard` file.
-In this file, declare a number of stages and for each stage specify the name, deployment strategy, test strategy, and remediation strategy as shown by an example below:
+A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
+In other words, the separation of stage configurations is based on repository branches.
+To describe the stages, a `shipyard.yaml` file is needed that specifies the name, deployment strategy, test strategy, and remediation strategy as shown by an example below:

 ```yaml
 stages: